fabric/fabric/docs/tutorial.rst

 -------------------------------

-Fabric provides a number of API functions (sometimes referred to as "operations") including a few, core functions which connect to remote servers and execute their arguments as shell commands.
+Fabric provides a number of API functions (sometimes referred to as "operations") including two core functions which connect to remote servers and execute their arguments as shell commands.
 These are roughly equivalent to using the command-line SSH tool with extra arguments, e.g.::